piXelicidio/Hub/DOCS/city-people-mp/ReadMe.md

 ## SRP Support

 Current version default to URP (Universal Render Pipeline).
-Follow the steps to conver to Built-in or rollback to URP at any time.
+Follow the steps to convert to Built-in or rollback to URP at any time.

 1. Navigate to folder **CityPeople/URP&Built-in**
 2. Double click one of the following packages to apply the patch:
 - **Convert-to-BUILT-IN**
 - **Convert-to-URP**

 Note about HDRP: While not converter patch is provided, supporting HDRP would need a few standard steps.
-Using the material convertion wizard and ajdusting lighting accordingly.
+Using the material conversion wizard and adjusting lighting accordingly.

 ## Unity  Compatibility